Writing to Organ/Tissue Transplant Recipients and Their Families

 • your loved one’s first name only;

 • your family situation such as marital status, children, grandchildren;

 • Since the religion of the transplant recipient’s family is unknown, please consider

 Closing your card or letter:

-• Do not reveal the name of the hospital where your loved one died.
+• Do not reveal the name of the hospital or city where your loved one died.

 Mailing your card or letter: